Old Port Montreal’s Best Restaurants and Attractions

 Bota Bota

 Anchored in Montreal’s Old Port, Bota Bota offers a spa experience in a unique setting with a beautiful view of the port.
 The spa, which is actually a converted boat, has five stories which offer a variety of services like two saunas with a view, a eucalyptus steam bath, hot and cold baths, a relaxation area, a restaurant, and a rooftop terrace.
-There’s the option to add a facials and massages if you’re looking to really indulge.
+There’s the option to add a facial and massage if you’re looking to really indulge.

-358 rue de la Commune Ouest, Quais du Vieux-Port de Montréal
+📍358 rue de la Commune Ouest, Quais du Vieux-Port de Montréal

 *Bonus*